oscardavidmi/Benavides-portfolio/final_project_OscarBenavides.md

 given time.
 Also, since I have the billboard information for every week of the year I will only be extracting a week of each year.; I have picked the last week as the week I will be using for my analysis.

+# Method and medium
+This project will be completed by using shorthand.
+Such tool will give me the tools to interactively and creatively present information.
+Moreover, the charts I have sketched will be used as a model for the final visualization which will be done using either Tableau or flourish; those tools will allow me to display all the needed information for the public to understand the relation I am trying to build between trends in music per decade and the corresponding events that may have affected such trends.

 # References